Anglophone Crisis: By Cameroonian forces

-By Ambazonia
+By separatist forces

 At the end of 2017, the separatists declared a school boycott, and have attacked and burnt down schools that refused to shut down.
 Between February 2017 and May 2018, at least 42 schools were targeted.
 Some separatists consider schools to be legitimate targets because the French language is taught as a mandatory subject.
 As of July 2019, close to 6,000 schools had shut down across the Anglophone regions, affecting more than 600,000 children.
 Separatists began opening their own schools in September 2019, but these were insufficient to cover the educational needs in the areas they controlled.
 In September 2020, prominent separatists Mark Bareta and Eric Tataw called for an end to the school boycott.
 However, this was rejected by Julius Ayuk Tabe, Samuel Ikome Sako and Ayaba Cho Lucas, all of whom insisted that a ceasefire had to precede school resumption.
 Attacks on schools have cost the separatists some loss of support among locals who had used to sympathize with their cause.
 In September 2021, the Ambazonia Defence Forces gave instructions for schools to reopen.

 In their effort to make the Anglophone regions ungovernable, separatist elements have maimed employees at state-owned corporations.
 Kidnapping for ransom has also occurred frequently, as well as blackmailing of civilians into transferring money to fund the struggle.
 Owing to the obscure nature of many of the separatist militias, some attacks attributed to separatists may as well be the acts of local criminals.
 Notwithstanding, it is beyond doubt that separatist elements have carried out numerous such acts, sometimes drawing condemnation from the Interim Government of Ambazonia.

 Throughout 2017, there were no reports of ADF using violence against civilians.
 As of October 2018, five such incidents had been reported, though these attacks were for the most part not lethal; one civilian death was attributed to an ADF attack.
 Other separatist groups had attacked civilians 25 times within the same time frame, and were responsible for 13 civilian deaths.
 Separatists have also been accused of using schools and churches as military barracks; in July 2019, Cameroon accused the separatists of occupying more than 50 schools.
 The Ambazonian forces have also engaged in widespread extortion of the civilian population in the Anglophone regions.

 In 2021, some separatist fighters began dressing up in captured Cameroonian military uniforms as a ruse of war, violating the Hague Convention of 1907 IV, Article 23.